microsoft/DeepSpeed/docs/_tutorials/megatron.md

 ### DeepSpeed Activation Checkpoints (Optional)

 DeepSpeed can reduce the activation memory during model parallel training by partitioning activation checkpoints across model parallel GPUs, or offloading them to CPU.
-These optimization is optional, and can be skipped unless activation memory becomes a memory bottlenck.
-To enable partition activation, we use the `deepspeed.checkpointing` API to replace Megatron's activation checkpointing and random state tracker API's in `pretrain_gpt2.py`.
+These optimization are optional, and can be skipped unless activation memory becomes a memory bottlenck.
+To enable partition activation, we use the `deepspeed.checkpointing` API to replace Megatron's activation checkpointing and random state tracker APIs.
+The replacement should happen before the first invocation of these APIs.

+a) Replace in `pretrain_gpt.py` :

  ```python
     # Optional DeepSpeed Activation Checkpointing Features